Kaysims/Grip-Club/README.md

 * [Tiny Ping](https://tinypng.com/) - Used to compress images for the site and readme.

 ### Acknowledgments :
 This site is my first Code Institute project using CSS and HTML.
-I want to thank my mentor [Gareth McGirr](https://github.com/Gareth-McGirr), and the slack code institute community for their help and support.
+I want to thank my mentor [Gareth McGirr](https://github.com/Gareth-McGirr) for his help and guidance, and the slack code institute community for their help and support.
 Also, I would like to thank the Youtube coding community, as their videos helped me develop a greater understanding of CSS and responsive design.
 Building Grip club has helped me put into practice the content from the code institute course, and also develop further knowledge on designing, building and testing a responsive website.